quantumjim/qec_lectures/README.md

 # Programming Decoders

 Notebooks for the lectures of the course on programming decoders for the QEC Summer School 2022.
+To run them, install [Qiskit-QEC](https://github.com/quantumjim/qiskit-qec-decodoku).

 * [Lecture 1: Running Circuits and Interpreting Outputs](lecture-1.ipynb)
 * [Lecture 2: Correcting Errors](lecture-2.ipynb)